 - Museum of Modern Art

 - American Museum of Natural History

-Remember, this 3 day itinerary is just one of many ways to experience New York City.
+Remember, this 3 days in New York itinerary is just one of many ways to experience New York City.

 The New York City Explorer Pass® gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.

 Spending more than a few days in NYC?
 Head over and check out our suggestions for spending a week in New York – enjoy!

 Stop #1: Hop-On Hop-Off Big Bus Sightseeing Tour

 Begin your adventure by getting to know the city while on a hop-on hop-off double-decker bus sightseeing tour.